Rishikant181/Rettiwt-API/README.md

 -   [Getting the list of tweets favorited/liked by the given user](https://rishikant181.github.io/Rettiwt-API/classes/UserService.html#likes)
 -   [Getting the tweet timeline of a user](https://rishikant181.github.io/Rettiwt-API/classes/UserService.html#timeline)
 -   [Getting the reply timeline of a user](https://rishikant181.github.io/Rettiwt-API/classes/UserService.html#replies)

+## CLI Usage

+Rettiwt-API also provides an easy to use command-line interface which does not require any programming knowledge.

+### Installation

+1. Install the recommended version of NodeJS specified in the 'Prerequisites' section.
+2. Open a terminal.
+3. Install the package globally using the command `npm install -g rettiwt-api`.
+4. Use the command `rettiwt help` to ensure that the package has been installed correctly.

+### Authentication

+By default, the CLI operates in 'guest' authentication.
+If you want to use 'user' authentication:

+1. Generate an API_KEY using the command `rettiwt auth login <email> <username> <password>`.
+2. Store the output API_KEY as an environment variable with the name 'API_KEY'.
+    - Additionaly, store the API_KEY in a file for later use.
+    - Make sure to generate an API_KEY only once, and use it every time you need it.
+3. The CLI automatically reads this environment variable to authenticate against Twitter.
+    - Additionaly, the API_KEY can also be passed in manually using the '-k' option as follows: `rettiwt -k <API_KEY> <command>`

+### Help

+-   For help regarding the available commands, use the command `rettiwt help`
+-   For help regarding a specific command, use the command `rettiwt help <command_name>`

 ## API Reference